PayamDiba/SERGIO/README.md

 grn = grn_from_file(path = "your-file.csv", parametrize = True)
 ```

-Alternatively, if you do not have any GRN, you can sample it (with certain number of genes) from a curated human GRN using:
+Alternatively, if you do not have any GRN, you can sample it (with certain number of genes) from a curated human network using:

 ```python
 from SERGIO.GRN import grn_from_human